omnect/omnect-cli/README.md

   - copy files to image in order to configure e.g. boot service, firewall, wifi and others
   - copy files from image, e.g. to patch and re-inject configurations
 - ssh:
-  - inject a ssh root ca and device principal for ssh tunnel creation
+  - inject a ssh root ca for ssh tunnel creation

 Further omnect-cli supports device management features.
 Currently supported:
   - open a ssh tunnel on a device in the field to connect to it